 Enclosures: [List what you are enclosing]

 If You’re At Fault

-For these methods you’ll just be contacting the lender or creditor, rather than the credit bureaus.
-You’re basically just pleading your case and asking them to forgive the late payment — they’re under no obligation to actually do so.
-If they decide to report the account as current instead of delinquent as a result, this is typically known as a “goodwill adjustment.”
+For these methods, you’ll just be contacting the lender or creditor, rather than the credit bureaus.
+You’re basically just pleading your case and asking it to forgive the late payment — it’s under no obligation to actually do so.
+If the lender decides to report the account as current instead of delinquent as a result, this is typically known as a “goodwill adjustment.”

 This might work if you have an otherwise excellent payment history with that lender, and have been a responsible customer except for this mistake.
 If there was a technical error that prevented you from paying on time, like an issue with the payment system, that could work in your favor.
-Or, if there was some major life event that prevented you from paying on time, they may be sympathetic to that.
+Or, if there was some major life event that prevented you from paying on time, your card issuer may be sympathetic to that as well.

 If you haven’t been a very good customer, however, and have a history of late payments and other negative marks, you probably won’t have much success with a goodwill adjustment.
-But it might still worth a shot, depending on your situation, because it won’t cost you anything but some time.
+But it might still worth a shot, depending on your situation.
+It won’t cost you anything to try but some time.

 There are only two steps in this process:

 - Ask nicely: Make a goodwill phone call/write a goodwill letter

 - Negotiate: If asking nicely fails, you can try to negotiate with the lender

 You can try for a goodwill adjustment on two fronts: by phone and by mail.
 Some people try just one or the other, while some try both.
 Occasionally, people report success from calling and sending multiple letters over time, but we can’t verify this.